RWTH-EBC/ADDMo/01_Readme/Readme.txt

 All those methods are applied sequentially while each method is optional, thus ensuring that any combination can be selected.
-The implemented models are ìmulti layer perceptronî (ANN), ìepsilon support vector regressionî (SVR), ìrandom forestî (RF), ìgradient tree boostingî (GB) and ìlassoî.
+The implemented models are ‚Äúmulti layer perceptron‚Äù (ANN), ‚Äúepsilon support vector regression‚Äù (SVR), ‚Äúrandom forest‚Äù (RF), ‚Äúgradient tree boosting‚Äù (GB) and ‚Äúlasso‚Äù.
 The methodology of train & test set differentiation, hyperparameter tuning and cross-validation is depicted in "ModelTuningFlowchart.vsdx".
-Moreover, the figure illustrates, how ìindividual modelî and ìsample shuffleî are implemented.
+Moreover, the figure illustrates, how ‚Äúindividual model‚Äù and ‚Äúsample shuffle‚Äù are implemented.
 The implementation includes a comprehensive documentation of all settings and results via tables and plots.
 Additionally, it enables insight to all changes conducted, while tuning the data, by documenting the data set